A complete guide to grass patch repair and how to fix bare spots in lawn.

 If insects don’t appear, it may be possible you have a disease issue instead.
 To be certain, send a sample to your local extension office.
 Make sure to choose the correct treatment for your lawn, and always follow the directions on the product label.
 Depending on the damage done to your lawn, you may still need to seed the bare spots or plant grass plugs.

-4. Apply Fertilizer
+4. Apply Fertilizer to Fix Bare Spots in Lawn

 For lawns with poor soil conditions, applying fertilizer may help fix the bare spots in your lawn.
 Additionally, fertilizer may promote healthy grass growth for lawns that have been reseeded.